EFL - ESL activities and games for teaching prepositions of place

 More ESL lesson plans for beginners

 We hope that you were able to grab a few ideas from this lesson plan.
 Our suggested next lesson is on using There's/are.
 Be sure to check out our full list of ESL lesson plans for beginners (A1 Upper), as well as the complete collection.
-Also, if you are an Android user, the best way to view this content is through the TEFL Handbook Android application.
+Also, if you are an iOS or Android user, the best way to view this content is through the TEFL Handbook app.
 An ESL lesson planner for English teachers, designed for in-class use.